 Investment of the assets of the Company must comply with the FCA Regulations and its own investment objective and policy.
 Details of the investment objective and policy are set out overleaf together with other information including available Share Classes, charges, minimum investment levels and distribution dates.
 A detailed statement of the investment and borrowing restrictions applicable to the Company is contained in Appendix 2.
 Lists of the eligible securities and derivatives markets on which the Company may invest are contained in Appendix 4 and Appendix 5.
-A list of the locations of the establishment of any second schemes which the Company may invest in from time to time is shown in Appendix 10.

-Changes to the Investment Objective and Policy will normally require approval by shareholders at an EGM if the change alters the nature or risk profile of the scheme, or on giving 60 days' notice to shareholders where these do not alter the nature or risk profile of the scheme.
-In exceptional circumstances, changes may be made to the Investment Objective and Policy with no minimum period of notice where these are for clarification purposes only.
-In all cases, changes may only be made to the Investment Objective and Policy following notification to the FCA pursuant to the OEIC Regulations and confirmation from the FCA that these changes will not affect the ongoing authorisation of the Company.
+Changes to the Investment objective and policy will normally require approval by Shareholders at an extraordinary general meeting if the changes alter the nature or risk profile of the Company, or on giving 60 days' notice to Shareholders where the changes do not alter the nature or risk profile of the Company.
+Usually, changes may only be made to the investment objective and policy following notification to the FCA pursuant to the OEIC Regulations and confirmation from the FCA that these changes will not affect the ongoing authorisation of the Company.